Skip to content

 Protect.
 Restore.
 Adapt.

 Forty countries including Aotearoa have declared a climate emergency.
 In 2023, the COP host country, United Arab Emirates, used climate talks to make oil and gas deals with multiple countries.
-The President of COP28 intends to continue with his oil company’s record investment in oil and gas production.
-The President of COP29 (this year) is another oil executive
+The President of COP28 continues with his oil company’s record investment in oil and gas production.
+The President of COP29 (this year) is another oil executive.

-The Government has also scrapped every positive action to reduce emissions, ignoring both the MfE ‘Our atmosphere and climate’ report and the Climate Change Commission’s latest report.
+In 2024 the New Zealand Government gave itself the power to exempt parts of the country from any or all of the Resource Management Act requirements, enabling the destruction of biodiversity and pollution of rivers and coasts.
+It also scrapped every positive action to reduce emissions, ignoring both the MfE ‘Our atmosphere and climate’ report and the Climate Change Commission’s latest report.
 It plans to open up conservation lands to mining and the ocean to drilling for oil and gas.

 This puts us on a catastrophic path to the future, turning Aotearoa into a ‘pariah state’.